Special Programs and Resources

 The History Department offers a variety of special programs and resources, all of which are available for graduate students.

 The spring forum has been a part of Carnegie Mellon's graduate program for many years, and is now enhanced by combining with the University of Pittsburgh’s Department of History.
 It provides a wonderful venue for our graduate students to present their research in a conference-like setting, and helps to promote collaborations and friendships among members of the two departments.
 The two history departments host the forum in alternate years.

 Center for African American Urban Studies and the Economy

-It hosts CAUSE, the Center for African American Urban Studies and the Economy, which sponsors speakers, post doctoral fellowships. and a wide range of other activities.
-CAUSE links race, work, and economic change over time with contemporary analyses of the urban labor force, employment policies, and community development.
+CAUSE, the Center for African American Urban Studies and the Economy, sponsors speakers, post-doctoral fellowships. and a wide range of other activities.
+Several graduate students have received research travel grants through CAUSE.

 The History Department maintains an exchange with Russian State University for the Humanities in Moscow, hosting Russian faculty and enabling graduate students and faculty to pursue research in Russian archives and libraries.

 The Department offers regular “brown bag” seminars to graduate students on professional development, organized by the Graduate Student Representatives, who are elected annually.

 The History Department participates with the University of Pittsburgh in a number of lecture series, including the annual E.P.
 Thompson lecture, which features eminent social and labor historians from all over the world.
 It also sponsors the annual Margaret Morrison Lecture in Women’s History.
 Both events provide graduate students with the opportunity to participate in smaller workshops and discussions.

 Students can enroll in relevant courses in CMU’s professional schools, such as the H. John Heinz III School of Public Policy and Management.